Haletran/Obsidian-documents/Cours/📢 Presentation Oral.md

 Elementary | Gentoo
 Pop!
 OS | Void
 Manjaro | OpenSUSE
-Zorin | Redhat
+Zorin | Kali
-Linux Lite | Kali
+Linux Lite | Temple OS

+## TempleOS

+TempleOS is a Christianity-themed operating system written by Terry A. Davis (1969–2018).Long story short, Davis was a former atheist who, after being hospitalized for mental health issues, then claimed to communicate with God and said he had heard him tell him to develop TempleOS.

 ### Questions

 - Did you know Linux before my presentation ?
 If yes, have you tried it ?
+- What OS are you using right now ? ( Windows / Mac OS / Chrome OS / Linux )
 - Do you want to try the Linux experience ?
-- What OS are you using right now ? ( Windows / Mac OS / Chrome OS / Linux )
+If no, why ?
 - Do you have any questions ?

 ###### 7:00 min presentation and 2 minutes questions